zxgvfx/mcp-atlassian/README.md

 <details>
 <summary>Using pip</summary>

-> Note: Examples below use Atlassian Cloud configuration.
+> Note: Examples below use Cloud configuration.
 For Server/Data Center, use the corresponding arguments (--confluence-personal-token, --jira-personal-token) as shown in the Configuration section above.

 ```json
 {